DarthCore777/Cpp-Asteroids/README.md

 13) Smart spawn (Spawns large UFOs early and small UFOs late)
 14) Increasingly difficult UFO ai that has lower accuracy early on an better accuracy later on

-The entire game was made in C++ using SFML.
+The entire game was made in C++ using SFML in Visual Studio.

+I compiled it into an EXE, but I included my cpp file so Linux, Mac, and ChromeOS can compile it themselves.